nomadenorg/nomads/README.md

 lower right corner and mark that you're an admin user.
 Otherwise you will not be able to trigger the cronjob.

+To finally deploy I recommend doing a `git archive master | tar -x -C ~/deploy-path` and then uploading that stuff into AppEngine or pointing the development server to that path.

 See the file LICENSE for license information to the app.
 The images (favicon.ico, assets/camel.jpg and assets/camel-250.jpg) included are owned by the nomaden.org group of people.